MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/preview-windows-defender-advanced-threat-protection.md

 The Windows Defender ATP service is constantly being updated to include new feature enhancements and capabilities.

 >Want to experience Windows Defender ATP?
-[Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-preview-abovefoldlink)
+[Sign up for a free trial.](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=docs-wdatp-preview-abovefoldlink)

 Learn about new features in the Windows Defender ATP preview release and be among the first to try upcoming features by turning on the preview experience.

+For more information on capabilities that are generally available or in preview, see [What's new in Windows Defender](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/whats-new-in-windows-defender-atp
+)

 You'll have access to upcoming features which you can provide feedback on to help improve the overall experience before features are generally available.